samborkent/plasma-solver/README.md

 * All collisions are head-on: collisions at random angles in all directions cancel out.
-* There is no net exchange of particles between angular bins: the number of particles entering and leaving a angular bin each time step is similar.
+* There is no net exchange of particles between angular bins: the number of particles entering and leaving each angular bin each time step is similar.
 * Particles can only gain positive momentum.
 When a light particle collides with a heavier particle, its momentum is set to zero, and the heavy particle gains a little momentum, so momentum is not conserved.